LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 10, and 15.

 .. index::
-   double:  command line; parameters
+   command line; parameter
+   parameter; command line to Main
-   double:  Main; parameters
+   Main; parameters

 .. _command-line-param:

 Parameters to Main
 ---------------------

-The Main function may take an array of strings as parameter, as in example :repsrc:`print_param/print_param.cs`:
+The ``Main`` function may take an array of strings as parameter, as in example :repsrc:`print_param/print_param.cs`:

 .. literalinclude:: ../source/examples/print_param/print_param.cs